tara-salman/Risk-Security-Metric/README.md

 # README #

-This repo is for the work done for LNET paper
+This repo is for the work done for LNET paper.
+Other information about the paper is to be added soon.

-It consists of building many machine learning models for UNSW dataset and Our own healthcare testbed dataset.
+The paper proposes a new metric for evaluting security application based on different applications requirements.
+The reopositery consists of building many machine learning models for UNSW dataset and our own healthcare testbed dataset and evaluating them based on traditional ML metrics and newly proposed metric.
-The major contributions of the paper are in building a new evaluation metric for security application based on different applications requirements

 Paper file include the paper directory